 I believe that is what Paul is referring to here.
 Paul had fully proclaimed to them the whole will of God.
 He had taught them everything they needed to lead full and productive lives as followers of Christ.
 He did not hold back because something might offend them.
 Or because it might be challenging or unpopular.
 So no one could later accuse him of failing to adequately equip them; of being the cause of their failure.

-What Paul says to this church is not something that applied only to him.
-It is true of all those that God has called to be teachers, instructors in the Word.
+What Paul says to this church is not something that applies only to him.
+It is true of all those that God has called to be teachers and instructors in the Word.
 Faithfully teach all of it.
 Not just the parts that people want to hear.
 If we do not, then we will bear some responsibility for the blood of those we taught who ended up unprepared for life as a disciple of Christ.
 And for those who go astray because of us.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.